piotrsoczewka/Essential_Genes/README.md

 - several metrics will be used: ean of R2 scores, root mean square errors and  median absolute errors and their standard deviations.
 This will give us more information about model performance.

-Here is code for the model building:
+Here is the code for the model building and its evaluation:

     # Preparing y and X datasets.
     y = all_genes_df['gene_length[bp]']